 The sponsorship area is for one direction in a two-mile increment.
 Multiple areas may be sponsored by the same company as long as they are not adjacent to one another.

-An acknowledgement sign that allows space for the company name is how sponsored areas are recognized.
+Sponsored areas are recognized with an acknowledgement sign that allows space for the company name.
 Acknowledgement signs are not intended to be an advertising medium or any kind of forum for public speech or political opinion.
 ADOT has the right to reject any signage it feels is obscene and/or would be detrimental to public safety and the traveling public.
 Please review the Adopt a Highway Sign Content Guidelines.